 Diabetic ketoacidosis Diabetic Ketoacidosis (DKA) Diabetic ketoacidosis (DKA) is an acute metabolic complication of diabetes characterized by hyperglycemia, hyperketonemia, and metabolic acidosis.
 Hyperglycemia causes an osmotic diuresis with... read more is common among patients with known type 1 diabetes; it develops in about 1 to 10% of patients each year, usually because they have not taken their insulin.
 Other risk factors for DKA include prior episodes of DKA, difficult social circumstances, depression or other psychiatric disturbances, intercurrent illness, and use of an insulin pump (because of a kinked or dislodged catheter, poor insulin absorption due to infusion site inflammation, or pump malfunction).
 Clinicians can help minimize the effects of risk factors by providing education, counseling, and support.

-Psychosocial problems are very common among children with diabetes and their families.
-Up to half of children develop depression, anxiety, or other psychologic problems Overview of Mental Disorders in Children and Adolescents Although it is sometimes assumed that childhood and adolescence are times of carefree bliss, as many as 20% of children and adolescents have a diagnosable mental disorder that causes impairment... read more .
+Mental health issues are very common among children with diabetes and their families.
+Up to half of children develop depression, anxiety, or other psychologic problems Overview of Psychiatric Disorders in Children and Adolescents Although it is sometimes assumed that childhood and adolescence are times of carefree bliss, as many as 20% of children and adolescents have a diagnosable psychiatric disorder that causes distress... read more .
 Eating disorders Introduction to Eating Disorders Eating disorders involve a persistent disturbance of eating or of behavior related to eating that Alters consumption or absorption of food Significantly impairs physical health and/or psychosocial... read more are a serious problem in adolescents, who sometimes also skip insulin doses in an effort to control weight.
-Psychosocial problems can also result in poor glycemic control by affecting children's ability to adhere to their dietary and/or drug regimens.
+Psychologic problems can also result in poor glycemic control by affecting children's ability to adhere to their dietary and/or drug regimens.
 Social workers and mental health professionals (as part of a multidisciplinary team) can help identify and alleviate psychosocial causes of poor glycemic control.

 Vascular complications rarely are clinically evident in childhood.
 However, early pathologic changes and functional abnormalities may be present a few years after disease onset in type 1 diabetes; prolonged poor glycemic control is the greatest long-term risk factor for the development of vascular complications.
 Microvascular complications include diabetic nephropathy Diabetic Nephropathy In patients with diabetes mellitus, years of poorly controlled hyperglycemia lead to multiple, primarily vascular, complications that affect small vessels (microvascular), large vessels (macrovascular)... read more , retinopathy Diabetic Retinopathy In patients with diabetes mellitus, years of poorly controlled hyperglycemia lead to multiple, primarily vascular, complications that affect small vessels (microvascular), large vessels (macrovascular)... read more , and neuropathy Diabetic Neuropathy In patients with diabetes mellitus, years of poorly controlled hyperglycemia lead to multiple, primarily vascular, complications that affect small vessels (microvascular), large vessels (macrovascular)... read more .
 Microvascular complications are more common among children with type 2 diabetes than type 1 diabetes and in type 2 diabetes may be present at diagnosis or earlier in the disease course.
 Although neuropathy is more common among children who have had diabetes for a long duration (≥ 5 years) and poor control (glycosylated hemoglobin [HbA1c] > 10%), it can happen in young children who have had diabetes for a short duration and good control.
 Macrovascular complications include coronary artery disease Overview of Coronary Artery Disease Coronary artery disease (CAD) involves impairment of blood flow through the coronary arteries, most commonly by atheromas.
 Clinical presentations include silent ischemia, angina pectoris, acute... read more , peripheral vascular disease Peripheral Arterial Disease Peripheral arterial disease (PAD) is atherosclerosis of the extremities (virtually always lower) causing ischemia.
 Mild PAD may be asymptomatic or cause intermittent claudication; severe PAD... read more , and stroke Overview of Stroke Strokes are a heterogeneous group of disorders involving sudden, focal interruption of cerebral blood flow that causes neurologic deficit.
 Strokes can be Ischemic (80%), typically resulting... read more .